 In order to project operating funding needs, a trend analysis was conducted of KAT's past budgets.
 Typically, a ten year window is examined and the resulting trend is expected to continue in future years.
-Table 37 shows KAT's annual operating expenses and revenues during the ten-year period from 1995 to 2004.
+Table 39 shows KAT's annual operating expenses and revenues between 1995 and 2004 (ten years).